hlogored

 Team

-At Henriquez, we are a talented and diverse team of 50+ individuals gathered from over 20 countries who collectively bring a multicultural discourse to our studio and depth to our designs.
-Our goal is to mentor, inspire our people to innovate, and to execute the meaningful work that has been entrusted to us.
+We are proud of our team’s collective talent and diversity that spans 50+ individuals from over 20 countries, bringing depth to our studio’s design culture.
+Resolved to remain mid-sized, we are blessed with the ability to selectively choose projects that align with our values and areas of focus.
+Our goal is to mentor, inspire our people to innovate, and to execute on the meaningful work that has been entrusted to us.

 Portrait of Henriquez team member, Agnes Lapointe, Associate Agnes Lapointe Associate

 Portrait of Henriquez team member, Brad McCoy, Associate.
-Brad McCoy Associate
+Brad McCoy Director of Architecture

 Portrait of Henriquez team member, Chris Boldt, Associate.
 Chris Boldt Associate